bemunin/oc-cobot/README.md

 - `utils/`: Shared utility functions that are used frequently in the project.

 ## Getting Started

-> 📌 The project is being developed in an Ubuntu environment and is not yet guaranteed to work with Windows.

 1. Install Conda by following the [official Conda installation guide for Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Use the **Anaconda Distribution installer for Linux**.